saarmichael/My-CoG/README.md

 ## Features
 - **Data Upload & Storage**: Users can upload ECoG data in BIDS format, process it, and store results in a session.
-- **Connectivity Graph Visualization**: The system provides interactive network graphs representing brain connectivity.
+- **Connectivity Graph Visualization**: The system provides interactive network graphs representing brain connectivity, for example: electrodes with higher connectivity measure, will be represented by specific color, node and edge size, and opacity.
 - **Brain Model Representation**: Adjustable 3D brain model with electrode placement visualization.
 - **Dynamic Analysis & Customization**: Users can filter data, adjust analysis parameters, and refine connectivity settings.
 - **Session Management**: Save analysis sessions for later review and export results in multiple formats (.mat, images, videos).